Advanced Course Descriptions

 Contact: kmcclancy@txstate.edu

-Satisfies: Group D; Film Concentration; Media Studies Minor
+Satisfies: Group B or D; Film Concentration; Media Studies Minor; Minor in Studies in Popular Culture

 -